Order until 13:00 CET and we will ship today! One-day delivery across EU and UK

 Are physical surveillance threats still common in the age of cybercrime?

-How often should a company conduct counter-surveillance sweeps?
+How often should a company do counter-surveillance sweeps?

-Can in-house security teams handle counter-surveillance, or should it always be outsourced?
+Can our in-house team handle this, or should we always outsource?

 Is counter-surveillance a growing career field?